luminartech/dev-tools/README.md

 ### `check-non-existing-and-duplicate-excludes`

 Check for non existing and duplicate paths in `.pre-commit-config.yaml`.
 Background: In a big codebase, the exclude lists can be quite long and it's easy to make a typo or forget to remove an entry when it's no longer needed.
+If you run this hook with `--verbose` it will also print the number of excluded files for each hook.

 ### `sync-vscode-config`